 UKLS Participants – Your data and how we handle it

-The United Kingdom Lung Cancer Screening (UKLS) trial is a study of lung cancer screening in the UK.
+The United Kingdom Lung Cancer Screening (UKLS) trial was a study of lung cancer screening in the UK.

 Thank-you for being part of our clinical trial on the early detection of lung cancer utilising Low Dose CT Screening